Skip to main content

 Prerequisites

-• A working default StorageClass (GKE and AKS have this out of the box; EKS needs setup)
+• A working default StorageClass (GKE and AKS have this out of the box; EKS needs the EBS CSI driver)

 • kubectl connected to the cluster